 There is now a huge body of research on the benefits of mindfulness.

 Here are some of the proven ways that mindfulness can benefit you…

 -Mindfulness reduces stress, anxiety and other destructive emotions (2).
-(Mindfulness actually shrinks the right pre-frontal cortex of the brain; this is the part of the brain responsible for so many destructive emotions like fear, unhappiness and anger.)
+(Mindfulness actually shrinks the the brain’s “fight or flight” center, the amygdala.
+This primal region of the brain, associated with fear and emotion, is involved in the initiation of the body’s response to stress.; this is the part of the brain responsible for so many destructive emotions like fear, unhappiness and anger.)
 (3)

 -Mindfulness reduces depression (clinical trials are showing that mindfulness is as effective as medication with no side effects!).
 (4)

 -Mindfulness is also very effective for pain management.
 (5)

 -Mindfulness sharpens your memory (6) and increases your focus and attention (7).